shay-o/analytics.en/help/technotes/rdc/regional-data-collection.md

 | Asia Pacific Only | Mumbai, Singapore, Tokyo, Sydney |
 | China Only* | Beijing |

 *China Only and Global + China RDC types require the China Add-On package.
 See the 'Important' note above.
-China + Global will route data originating inside China to our China RDC while routing data originating outside of China to the nearest RDC outside of China.
+Global + China will route data originating inside China to our China RDC while routing data originating outside of China to the nearest RDC outside of China.

-Note: Experience Edge Global provides the best performance for your end users.
+Note: Experience Edge Global and Global + China provide the best performance for your end users.
 If you desire to use an alternate RDC type, please contact Adobe Customer Care for assistance.